Icebluewolf/Wolfy-Discord-Bot/README.md

 Minecraft server.
 As this bot was designed on a discord for a small Minecraft server I thought it would be a good idea to add automatic whitelisting.
 This feature is not available to be used *yet.*
 I am current working on a new feature(Custom Settings) that will allow this.
-The command for this feature is `w!whitelist IGN` With IGN being the players Minecraft Username they want to whitelist
+The command for this feature is `/whitelist IGN` With IGN being the players Minecraft Username they want to whitelist